Towards A First Step to Understand Flash Loan and Its Applications in DeFi Ecosystem: Introduction

 \section{Introduction}

-Decentralized finance, aka DeFi, has drawn much attention in recent years.
-Up to 20th Oct 2020, the total value locked~\footnote{Aka TVL, a standard to measure the total worth of the collateral deposited by users.} of {\defi} has reached 11 billion USD~\cite{defipulse}.
-The popularity of \defi is partially due to {\fl} (i.e., non-collateral loan), which is impractical in the traditional centralized finance system.
+Decentralized finance, aka \textit{DeFi}, has been growing in recent years.
+Up to 31th Jan 2021, the total value locked (TVL)~\footnote{TVL of a specific protocol represents the total amount of assets staked by users.} in {\defi} has reached 28 billion USD~\cite{defipulse}.
+A service called {\fl} (i.e. uncollateralized loan), which does not exist in the traditional finance system, has drawn much attention.
 However, the introduction of {\fl} is a double-edged sword.

 On the one hand, it does bring in convenience~\cite{defisaver} and facilitate the prosperity of {\defi}.
 Traders without much capital can launch arbitrage, liquidation and asset swapping with {\fl}.
-For instance, when traders discover a considerable price difference among tokens between decentralized exchanges (DEXes), {\fl} can ``generously'' lend traders a considerable amount of capital to maximize profits and require them to repay at the end.
+For instance, when traders discover a price difference among tokens between decentralized exchanges (DEXes), they can borrow a considerable amount of capital by {\fl} (no collaterals are required) to maximize the profit.